saucelabs/sauce_bindings/docs/OVERVIEW.md

 Writing and maintaining automated test frameworks is hard work.
 Sauce Labs wants to reduce the complexity of integrating with our service.
-We've created Sauce Bindings, a collection of tools that make working with Sauce Labs straightforward and obvious.
+We've created Sauce Bindings, an interface to simplify working with Sauce Labs session-related interactions.

 Sauce Bindings has three main goals:

--   Provide test developers with a wrapper or _binding_ for the most popular programming language used for web and mobile testing.
+-   Provide test developers with a wrapper or _binding_ for the most popular programming languages used for web and mobile testing.
 -   Provide a concise API for connecting to Sauce Labs in test frameworks and making use of Sauce Labs features.
--   Provide an excellent developer user experience for using Sauce Labs in a straightforward, intuitive way.
+-   Provide an excellent developer user experience for using Sauce Labs in a straightforward way.

 ## Supported Language Bindings